 History of the Bower Center for the Arts

-It was originally St John's Episcopal Church, and was remodeled in 1874.
-In 1924, the Bedford Christian Church purchased the building and remodeled it again removing the long familiar four steeples (representing the four Gospels).
+It was originally St. John's Episcopal Church and was remodeled in 1874.
+In 1924, the Bedford Christian Church purchased the building and remodeled it again removing the long familiar four steeples, representing the four Gospels, from the building.

-Major renovations to the front of the building were completed in 2016.
-Renovations included creating a grand lobby/exhibit area, with stairs ascending onto a balcony on the 2nd floor lobby and entrance to the Sara Braaten Gallery, and an elevator which allows accessibility to the entire building by all.
-Exhibit space has been created on the Terrace Level, as well as the 1st and 2nd floors of the building.
+Major renovations to the front of the building were completed in 2016 which included creating a grand lobby and new main entrance, new stairs ascending to the 2nd floor lobby and entrance to the Sara Braaten Gallery, and an elevator which allows accessibility to the entire building.
+Additional exhibit space was created on the Terrace Level, 1st floor lobby and the 2nd floor of the building.

-In addition to having gallery space, our Terrace Level also houses two studio spaces, a clay & pottery classroom, two general purpose classrooms and office space for our dedicated staff.
-On the 2nd floor is additional exhibit space in the balcony along with the entrance into the Sara Braaten Gallery which also functions as our Performance Hall.
-Down the hall you'll find the Suzie Viemeister Library & Conference Room, a classroom and office space for the Executive Director.
+In addition to having gallery space, our Terrace Level also houses studio spaces, a clay & pottery classroom, two general purpose classrooms and office space for our dedicated staff.
+The 2nd floor provides additional exhibit space in the hallway and the entrance into the Sara Braaten Gallery, formerly the church sanctuary, which also functions as our Performance Hall.
+Down the 2nd floor hall, you will find the Suzie Viemeister Art Library & Conference Room, a classroom, and the office of the Executive Director.

-And finally, the 3rd floor of the Center is complete with 5 private studio spaces for several of our resident artists, including our Suzie Viemeister Emerging Artist.
+And finally, the 3rd floor of the Center is complete with 6 private studio spaces for several of our resident artists, including our Suzie Viemeister Emerging Artist.
 More information regarding our resident artists can be found on the Studio Artist page.